 In every institution of higher education an internal quality assurance system (IQAS) designed to cover the full range of functions and activities of the institution is formulated and implemented.

-The institutions’ IQAS is periodically accredited by the HQA.
+The institutions’ IQAS is periodically accredited by the HAHE.
 The general criteria for accreditation include:

 - establishing clearly defined objectives and ensuring the continuous improvement of the quality of study programmes and support services of the institution,

 - the process of policy planning, effective organisation and the decision-making process for continuous improvement of quality,